-- 1. This chapter details safety practices and standards at the University of New England designed to protect laboratory employees, while they are working in a laboratory, from harm due to potential exposure to hazardous chemicals.
-This chapter applies to all laboratories that use hazardous materials and supersedes the Hazard Communication chapter of the Safety Manual. - 2.
-Each college that stores and uses hazardous chemicals in a laboratory setting will identify at least one Chemical Hygiene Officer (CHO) to serve as a focal point for laboratory health and safety activities within the unit and as liaison with Environmental Health and Safety.
+- This section details safety practices and standards at the University of New England designed to protect laboratory employees, while they are working in a laboratory, from harm due to potential exposure to hazardous chemicals.
+This section applies to all laboratories that use hazardous materials and supersedes the Hazard Communication section of the Safety Manual. - Each college that stores and uses hazardous chemicals in a laboratory setting will identify at least one Chemical Hygiene Officer (CHO) to serve as a focal point for laboratory health and safety activities within the unit and as liaison with Environmental Health and Safety.
 Colleges that are made up of a number of large laboratory-based departments are urged to assign laboratory safety officers within each department.

+- Works with all Chemical Hygiene Officers and Department Heads to ensure that all labs have safety policies and procedures in place. - Works with all Chemical Hygiene Officers and Department Heads to ensure that all students, researchers, staff and faculty are trained in laboratory safety if they will be working in any UNE laboratory. - Updates and revises all policies and procedures for laboratory procedures annually or as needed.

+2. Dean(s):

-- 1. Environmental Health and Safety Department: - a.
-Works with all Chemical Hygiene Officers and Department Heads to ensure that all labs have safety policies and procedures in place. - b.
-Works with all Chemical Hygiene Officers and Department Heads to ensure that all students, researchers, staff and faculty are trained in laboratory safety if they will be working in any UNE laboratory. - c.
-Updates and revises all policies and procedures for laboratory procedures annually or as needed. - 2.
-Dean(s): Create a protocol to define laboratory supervision for students working after hours in their college. - 3.
-Department Chairs: Enforce the protocol set by the Dean regarding supervision for students working in laboratories after hours. - 4.
-Laboratory Faculty: - a.
-Ensure that laboratory equipment capable of creating a fire or flood is in the off position when leaving the laboratory (this includes all gas nozzles, bunsen burners, and faucets). - b.
-Laboratory Fume Hood sashes should be in the closed position when the fume hoods are not in use. - c.
-Follow all laboratory safety rules and regulations set forth by UNE. - d.
-Attend all required laboratory safety training sessions as needed. - e.
-Suggest any changes or updates to the laboratory safety plan as needed.
+• Create a protocol to define laboratory supervision for students working after hours in their college.

+3. Department Chairs:

+• Enforce the protocol set by the Dean regarding supervision for students working in laboratories after hours.

+4. Laboratory Faculty:

+- Ensure that laboratory equipment capable of creating a fire or flood is in the off position when leaving the laboratory (this includes all gas nozzles, Bunsen burners, and faucets). - Laboratory Fume Hood sashes should be in the closed position when the fume hoods are not in use. - Follow all laboratory safety rules and regulations set forth by UNE. - Attend all required laboratory safety training sessions as needed. - Suggest any changes or updates to the laboratory safety plan as needed.